 The following table shows average liability coverage rates in all 50 states and Washington, D.C. in 2019.
 The costs you see come from the III, and were originally collected by the National Association of Insurance Commissioners (NAIC).
 The national average we compared each state to was $650.35 in 2019.

 Frequently Asked Questions

-A: In a no-fault state, the insurance company will pay for the injuries of the other party up to a certain point.
-You may have to cover the left-over expenses if the costs exceed the insurance limit.
+In a no-fault state, an insurer will pay for the injuries of the other party up to a certain point.
+You may have to cover the leftover expenses if the costs exceed your limits.

-Liability insurance is useful in no-fault states because it will cover the extra expenses without you having to pay out of pocket.
+Liability coverage is useful in no-fault states because it will cover the extra expenses without you having to pay out of pocket.

-Q: Is umbrella insurance the same as liability car insurance?
+Is an umbrella policy the same as liability coverage?

-A: Not exactly.
-Umbrella insurance adds on extra coverage to liability insurance.
-Excess liability insurance is another name for umbrella insurance.
+Not exactly.
+An umbrella insurance policy adds an extra amount of liability protection.
+Excess liability is another name for these policies.
 This is because it covers any excess damages that need to be paid.